xang555/rate-banklao/README.md

 ### bol(success,error)

- return json object which it is money rate from GOVERNOR OF BANK THE LAO PDR (BOL)
+ return  promise object which it is money rate from GOVERNOR OF BANK THE LAO PDR (BOL)

 example result :